 Stopping smoking is one of the best things you can do for your baby to give them a healthy start in life.
-In Warwickshire, our specialist team of experienced Stop Smoking in Pregnancy advisors provide a friendly, confidential service to help pregnant smokers and their families stop smoking.
+In Warwickshire, our specialist team of experienced stop smoking in pregnancy advisors provide a friendly, confidential service to help pregnant smokers and their families stop smoking.

 What happens next?

 If you are a smoker, your midwife will refer to you to this service after your first pregnancy appointment.
-We will then contact you by text and phone to arrange an appointment at your home or at a local clinic or hospital if you would prefer.
+We will then contact you by phone and text to offer you a telephone or video call appointment.
 Alternatively, you can ask your midwife to refer you to the Service at any time during your pregnancy or simply contact the helpline yourself and book an appointment with one of our team by calling or texting 07917 227 004.